A greedy non-intrusive reduced order model for shallow water equations: Numerical results

 The first numerical example involves the simulation of the hydrodynamic conditions along a stretch of the Kissimmee River near Fort Basinger in Florida, USA (see Fig. \ref{kiss_domain}).
 The numerical model was obtained from the study \cite{MSSS2013} conducted to assess the expected inundation amounts associated with two different habitat restoration alternatives.
-In our simulation of the existing conditions configuration, the flow was primarily confined to the C-38 flood control drainage canal that is bounded upstream and downstream by water control structures of S-65C and S-65D, respectively.
+In our simulation of the existing conditions of the basin, the flow was primarily confined to the C-38 flood control drainage canal that is bounded upstream and downstream by water control structures of S-65C and S-65D, respectively (see Fig. \ref{fig:kiss_bathy}).
 A high-fidelity hydrodynamic modeling of the river and the surrounding floodplain involved accurate representation of the bathymetry, multiple types of friction specification for the flood control channel and the overland vegetative floodplain, as well as accurate measurement of the discharge through the control structures.
 Additionally, accurate modeling of the tributary inflow, hydrodynamic conditions around the bridges (U.S. Highway 98 and CSX Railroad) as well as the floodplain discharges around $10$ existing culverts along the U.S. Highway 98 causeway were necessary to determine the full range of impacts associated with the existing conditions.
-Details can be found in McAlpin \etal \cite{MSSS2013}. \newlength{\oldintextsep} A uniform structured triangular mesh consisting of $N = 108816$ nodes and $216676$ elements was used.
-The simulation was carried out until $T=4.5\times10^5$ seconds ($\approx 5$ days, $5$ hours) with a linearly increasing time step ranging from $\Delta t = 5$ seconds to $\Delta t = 500$ seconds.
+Details can be found in McAlpin \etal \cite{MSSS2013}.

+A uniform unstructured triangular mesh consisting of $N = 108816$ nodes and $216676$ elements was used.
 A natural inflow boundary condition was specified at S-65C along with an outflow tailwater elevation at S-65D, and another natural velocity inflow condition was specified to simulate the tributary inflow.
-No flow boundary conditions were applied along the rest of the river and an initial water surface elevation for the entire domain was provided.
-Moreover, this example involves viscosity $\nu = 1.306\times 10^{-5}$, Manning's roughness coefficient $n_{nm} = 0.03$ for the channelized areas, a submerged vegetation specification for overbank areas, and gravity $g=9.81$.
+No flow boundary conditions were applied along the rest of the river banks and an initial water surface elevation for the entire domain was provided.
+Moreover, this example involves viscosity $\nu = 1.306\times 10^{-5}$, Manning's roughness coefficient $n_{mn} = 0.03$ for the channelized areas, a submerged vegetation specification for overbank areas, and gravity $g=9.81$.